jorgerodrigues/1espresso-app/README.md

 1espresso was created to help the home-barista to dial in their espresso shots well and without lots of coffee waste.
 It is estimated that for every 250g of especiality coffee consumed at home, 100g is wasted in dialing in.
-This is xxxx tons a year!!
+This is amounts to several tons a year!!

 # Tech details

-## Component architecture

-## Use of redux

-## Use of react-router
+The app is built using:

+- React
+- React Router
+- Redux
+- Firebase auth and firestore